rudecs/openvcloud/docs/CloudBrokerPortal/Locations/Locations.md

 - Running Windows virtual machines

 From the **Actions** dropdown menu you can:
+- Rename Location
-- Check all virtual Machines
+- Check all virtual machines
 - Purge Logs
-- Sync available images to Cloud Broker
+- Sync available images
-- Sync available sizes to Cloud Broker
+- Sync available sizes

-- Add Public IPv4 subnet
+> Note that that renaming a location only changes the name of the location, not the **Location Code**, which cannot be changed.

 ### Stacks